LiangliangNan/PolyFit/ReadMe.md

   Our algorithm consists of few major steps.
 This demo version provides a user interface with a few buttons (with numbered icons) and screen hints corresponding to these steps.

 ### About the solvers
-Two solvers, namely Gurobi and lp_solve, are available in PolyFit.
-The Gurobi solver is more reliable and is always your first choice.
-The open source lp_solve solver can only solve tiny problems.
-It is too slow and may not guarantee to succeed.
-For example the data "Fig1", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.
-For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license (free for academic use) from https://user.gurobi.com/download/licenses/free-academic.
+Four solvers, namely Gurobi, SCIP, GLPK, And lp_solve, are provided (With source code) In PolyFit.
+The Gurobi solver Is more reliable And always your first choice.
+In Case you want a fast but open source solver, please choose SCIP, which Is slower than Gurobi but acceptable.
+The GLPK And lp_solve solvers only manage To solve small problems.
+They are too slow (also might Not guarantee To succeed).
+For example the data "Fig1", Gurobi takes only 0.02 seconds, While lp_solve 15 minutes.
+For your convenience, the dynamic library Of Gurobi Is included In this distribution, but you may still need To obtain a license (free For academic use) from https://user.gurobi.com/download/licenses/free-academic.

 ### About the timing